cmap/psp/README.md

   2. It's easiest to run your code from the `broadinstitute_psp` directory (the one that contains the dry, steep, etc. directories), so move there and try executing one of the test scripts again:

       ```
-      cd /Users/lev/code/proteomics-signature-pipeline/broadinstitute_psp
+      cd /Users/lev/code/psp/broadinstitute_psp
       python dry/test_dry.py
       ```

 ## cmapPy

 cmapPy is the repository of Python tools for interacting with .gct and .gctx files.
 This repo relies heavily on it.
 We install it using conda or pip above.
-Note that you also get 3 command line tools for free: gct2gctx, gctx2gct, and concat_gctoo.
+Note that you also get several command line tools for free, such as gct2gctx, gctx2gct, slice_gct, and concat_gctoo.
 For example, type the following in your terminal:

 `concat_gctoo -h`